-8 Simple Exercises to Reduce Saddlebags Fat
+8 Easy Moves to Shrink Saddlebags Fat

 Saddlebags is the commonly given to deposits of fat located on the sides of the upper legs and the area directly below the buttocks.
 The problem stems from a lack of muscle in the glutes and hamstrings.
 With little muscle to support it, the excess fat in his area falls outwards and forwards to the sides of the thighs.
 Strengthening and building the glutes and hamstrings will pull muscles upwards and towards backs of the thighs.

 Toning exercises for saddlebags won’t get of your saddlebags if you are overweight.
 However, it’s never too soon to start doing them.
 Exercises that target the saddlebag area will firm and tighten the underlying muscles so that when you lose your excess weight, your thighs will look sleeker.